 Adopting a new process requires buy in from all stakeholders.
 Rapid delivery accentuates reusability of components in order to reduce overall development time, and this can only be successful with a strong, invested team.

 Codebots takes rapid application development to the next level, assisting users with planning, testing, building, and version control of their software applications.
 Our diagram editor allows multiple people to work concurrently, to increase collaboration and productivity.
-Much of our functionality - our behaviours - have been pre-built so users can drag-and-drop core application elements to save further on time and money.
+Much of our functionality - our extensions - have been pre-built so users can drag-and-drop core application elements to save further on time and money.

 Interested in learning more about rapid application development with code-writing bots?
 Sign up for a free trial now.